French PM Michel Barnier’s government loses confidence vote

 French Prime Minister Michel Barnier’s government has lost a confidence vote in the National Assembly, deepening a political crisis and raising questions about the country’s budget for next year.

-A total of 331 legislators in France’s 577-seat lower house of parliament on Wednesday voted to remove Barnier’s centrist minority government, plunging the country into political turmoil as it struggles to reduce a soaring budget deficit.
+A total of 331 legislators in France’s 577-seat lower house of parliament on Wednesday voted to remove the 73-year-old Barnier’s centrist minority government, plunging the country into political turmoil as it struggles to reduce a soaring budget deficit.

 The vote was called by far-left and hard-right opposition parties after Barnier used special powers to push through budget measures without a parliamentary vote.